fl101/awardfares-blog/_posts/2024-01-25-ana-new-routes-to-europe.md

 Flights will operate three times per week between Istanbul Airport (IST) and Tokyo Haneda Airport (HND).

+## More Expansion Plans

+ANA will also resume and increase frequencies on several existing routes.
+Seasonal flights from Haneda to Vienna will restart on August 2, for the first time since May 2022, and will operate thrice weekly.
+Daily flights to Munich and Paris Charles de Gaulle will begin from July 1, up from four times weekly and three times weekly, respectively.

 ## Don't forget about THE ROOM

 If you are after an unparalleled flying experience, try looking for ANA's THE ROOM, their premium business class cabin available on select Boeing 777-300ER aircraft.
 THE ROOM includes spacious, private "mini-suites" with sliding doors, wide seats that convert into full-flat lie-flat beds, and a 24-inch 4K monitor for your entertainment pleasure.
 Meals are gourmet-style, with premium beverages served on elegant tableware.